TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-11-new-in-symplify-3-statie-generators.md

 ## Coupled Approach in Statie 2

-Posts in Statie 2 were enabled by defaults with following hardcoded logic:
+Posts in Statie 2 were enabled by defaults with following hard coded logic:

 - find all `*.md` files in `_posts` directory
 - create `PostFile` objects from them
 - save all of them to global variable `$posts`
-- use route defined in `paramters > post_route` to render it
+- use route defined in `parameters > post_route` to render it
 - render it with `_layouts/post.latte` layout

 You could change a `post_route` or `layout` in specific post file, but that was it.
 No flexibility, no extendability and modification of `PostFile` class was not possible.

-In [Pehapkari.cz](https://pehapkari.cz/) we're staring community [lectures](https://pehapkari.cz/vzdelavej-se/) and we need not on posts, but **also lectures to be on standalone page**, e.g.
+In [Pehapkari.cz](https://pehapkari.cz/) we're staring community [lectures](https://pehapkari.cz/vzdelavej-se/) and we need not on posts, but **also lectures to be on stand-alone page**, e.g.

  - https://pehapkari.cz/course/doctrine-from-basics,
  - https://pehapkari.cz/course/phpstorm-hacks-and-tips etc.